What Is Glycemic Control?

 Postprandial Glucose

-Target below 180 mg/dL two hours after the meal.
-Postprandial peaks contribute independently to cardiovascular risk.
+Target below 180 mg/dL two hours after meals.
+Postprandial peaks independently raise cardiovascular risk.

 Pathophysiology of Poor Glycemic Control